Pep Guardiola believes Bayern Munich's laboured 2-0 win over underdogs Hannover on Saturday proves the strength-in-depth in the Bundesliga.

 "We were a little risk-averse in the first half.
 In the second half, we played better after the opening goal from Mario Mandzukic.

 "Now we’re looking forward to the Champions League."

-Ribery and Toni Kroos cited their early troubles as originating from the recent international break, but nevertheless underlined die Roten ultimately deserved victory.
+Ribery and Toni Kroos cited their early troubles as originating from the recent international break, but nevertheless underlined Bayern ultimately deserved victory.